riverar/uxstyle.com/index.md

 ---
 {% include JB/setup %}

+# UxStyle

-## About
+### About

-UxStyle is a bit of software that tricks the Windows operating system into thinking third party themes are signed by Microsoft.
+UxStyle is a bit of software that relaxes Windows theme signature requirements to enable third-party customization.
 Specifically, UxStyle consists of a tiny system service and a kernel driver that are loaded into memory where they hang out until reboot.
 No file system changes are made.

 (First introduced on March 19, 2009.)

-## Operating System Support
+### Operating System Support

 * Windows codenamed "Whistler" (escrow builds)
 * Windows XP